 Broomfield Public Health and Environment is working with state and regional partners to reduce stigma around mental health issues, increase services for mental health and substance misuse along with increasing community connectedness through its 2020-2024 Behavioral Health Improvement Plan.

 Anxiety and depression are the most common causes of poor mental health.
 In 2021, 27% Broomfield and Boulder residents reporting have 8 or more days of poor mental health in the past 30 days.
-Broomfield and Boulder youth reported similiar experiences in 2019 with 31% of survey respondents saying that they had felt too sad or depressed to to participate in their normal activities.
+Broomfield and Boulder youth reported similar experiences in 2019 with 31% of survey respondents saying that they had felt too sad or depressed to to participate in their normal activities.
 It's normal to have good and bad days, so it's time to normalize talking about them.

 Start with your attitudes around mental health.
 Have you ever distanced yourself from someone after learning of challenges to their mental health?
 Changes or struggles with mental health are not something to fear.
 Like physical health, sometimes support is needed in issues with mental health.
 Being able to talk about mental health and look for care when it's needed benefits your health and the health of those around you.